-First I will talk about water based fogging insecticide, because this kind of insecticide is the most commonly used one in more non-commercial applications such as at home to fog backyards, picnic spots or even camping sites, but also many commercial fogging companies that do mosquito fogging or other type of fogging’s, such as odor control, are found of water based solutions.
+First I will talk about water-based fogging insecticide, because this kind of insecticide is the most commonly used one in more non-commercial applications such as at home to fog backyards, picnic spots or even camping sites, but also many commercial fogging companies that do mosquito fogging or other types of fogging’s, such as odor control, are found of water-based solutions.

-Water based solutions are much more common in fogging industry, because the water base allows insecticide manufacturers to create a liquid that is virtually odorless and that do not stain the area that is fogged, which in very important for those solutions that are used in indoors applications, as well as outdoors to prevent it from transferring on our skin for example.
-Also water based insecticide is lighter and will disperse quicker, so it is perfect to use a little while before a party or a BBQ, because by the time the guests arrive there will be no sight or smell of insecticide and no sight of mosquitoes too.
+Water-based solutions are much more common in fogging industry, because the water base allows insecticide manufacturers to create a liquid that is virtually odorless and that does not stain the area that is fogged, which is very important for those solutions that are used in indoor applications, as well as outdoors to prevent it from transferring on our skin for example.
+Also, a water-based insecticide is lighter and will disperse quicker, so it is perfect to use a little while before a party or a BBQ because by the time the guests arrive there will be no sight or smell of insecticide and no sight of mosquitoes too.

-The other type of fogging insecticide is oil based solution that as the name suggests is based on oil not water, therefore it is also thicker and denser than water based insecticide.
+The other type of fogging insecticide is an oil-based solution that as the name suggests is based on oil, not water, therefore it is also thicker and denser than water-based insecticide.
 This thickness also provides that the insecticide will stay wet longer onto the surface that it is sprayed on, making it very efficient at applications such as odor control or disinfection.

-So to sum up water and oil based fogging solutions have three main differences that mainly dictate their usage too.
-Firstly, the water solution is without odor but oil based solutions might have a bit of lasting odor, secondly, if water based solutions don’t stain surfaces, then oil based ones might stain them and lastly water based solutions disperse much quicker with the air flow, but oil based ones linger on the surface.
-The last difference also is the reason why you should use water based insecticide in conditions where there is little to no wind and precipitation or at times where you don’t want to see a sight of insecticide only a little while after fogging, as well as indoors, but use oil based solution if you are fogging in stronger wind or precipitation conditions or don’t mind the insecticide to linger on your surfaces for a bit longer.
-Word of caution though, first check your fogger and see for what type of insecticide it is meant for, because there are those that work with only water or only oil based solutions and then there are those that work with both types of solutions and will allow to use larger variety of insecticides in a fogger.
+So to sum up water and oil-based fogging solutions have three main differences that mainly dictate their usage too.
+Firstly, the water solution is without odor but oil-based solutions might have a bit of lasting odor.
+Secondly, if water-based solutions don’t stain surfaces, then oil based ones might stain them.
+And lastly, water-based solutions disperse much quicker with the air flow, but oil-based ones linger on the surface.
+The last difference also is the reason why you should use water-based insecticide in conditions where there is little to no wind and precipitation or at times where you don’t want to see a sight of insecticide only a little while after fogging, as well as indoors, but use oil-based solution if you are fogging in stronger wind or precipitation conditions or don’t mind the insecticide to linger on your surfaces for a bit longer.
+Word of caution though, first check your fogger and see for what type of insecticide it is meant for because there are those that work with only water or only oil-based solutions and then there are those that work with both types of solutions and will allow you to use a larger variety of insecticides in a fogger.